 Every month, for my newsletter subscribers, I do a themed list of book recs, art, music, video games, etc. The newsletter always includes a little extra, but here are some highlights!
 Do you have any mushroom-oriented books you’ve loved?
 Any games or music steeped in shroomy goodness?
 Just a favorite mushroom?
 If so, drop a…

 First off, what is beta reading?
-Not everybody thinks of it the same way, so always know your reader’s definition of the term before agreeing to anything.
-For me, beta reading means outlining my general impression of a story in a simple 3-4 page report.
-Characters (development and arcs), pacing, and the “big picture” are…
+Not everybody thinks of this service the same way.
+For me, beta reading means outlining my impression of a story in a 3-4 page report.
+Characters (development and arcs), pacing, and the “big picture” are usually my three areas of focus.
+Sometimes called a “reader’s report” or “manuscript review,”…

-Every month, for my newsletter subscribers, I do a themed list of oddball items: book recs, indie games, art, weird facts, creepy internet rabbit holes… If you like what you see here, sign up!
+Every month, for my newsletter subscribers, I do a themed list of oddball items: books, indie games, art, weird facts, creepy internet rabbit holes… If you like what you see here, sign up!
 The newsletters always include little extra.
-If you’ve got more cool theme-related oddities or recommendations, don’t hold out: drop ’em in…
+If you’ve got more chilling theme-related oddities or recommendations, don’t hold out.
+Drop ’em in the…

 How to Give Feedback on Creative Writing